 While most Minnesotans are well aware of the dangers of wind chill, their pets are not.
 As a veterinary specialist who volunteers during the Iditarod Sled Dog Trail Race in Alaska every year, I know how to keep your dog warm while still enjoying the great outdoors!

-My general rule is that any temperature less than 20°F warrants dog booties and a dog jacket.
+Any temperature less than 20°F warrants dog booties and a dog jacket.
 That said, keep in mind that some dogs have a very thin hair coat and lack of body fat to insulate them – dogs such as greyhounds, Italian greyhounds, Boxers, pit bulls, etc., may need a protective gear at temperatures less than 30°F.

 Here, some cold weather tips on how to keep your pet safe:

 - If your dog doesn’t have a thick, plush hair coat, consider a winter jacket as temperatures drop below 20°F. Make sure it’s snug, and that your male dog doesn’t urinate on the bottom belly strap (which can then worsen frostbite or cold injury).

 - While ice salt is only mildly poisonous to dogs, it can cause irritation to the skin, paws, and gastrointestinal tract (when directly ingested).
 Make sure to use pet-friendly ice melters (which don’t contain salt).
 More importantly, since you don’t know what your neighbors have put down, make sure to use a damp cloth to wipe off your pet’s paws after coming into the house.

 - Have an indoor/outdoor cat?
 Make sure to provide a safe, warm shelter also.
 More importantly, make sure to “bang” on your car hood before starting the car (this is particularly important if you see paw prints on your hood!).
 Cats often hide under a car hood when it’s warm, and can develop severe fan belt injuries (including broken jaw bones, severe lacerations, etc.) when the car is started.